yulPa/yulmails/README.md

 __Todo__

-- [ ] Find a good way to document APIs
 - [ ] Add details to logger (env, ent, etc.): not only "not found"
 - [ ] Wrap mongo call with a function in order to get args function (assert.CalledWith something in this A.K.A)